kylecorry31/kylecorry31.github.io/src/research/cloud-classifier.md

 date: 2022-10-01
 ---

 Clouds are one of the oldest indicators used to predict weather.
 The ability to accurately identify cloud genera can improve offline weather prediction.
-The system outlined here allows for offline classification of the 10 main cloud genera using a smartphone camera and minimal processing requirements.
+The system outlined here is used by Trail Sense and allows for offline classification of the 10 main cloud genera using a smartphone camera with minimal processing requirements.

 ![Cloud Classification](/assets/images/research/cloud-classification.jpg)